jinbin-im/jinbin-im.github.io/_pages/about.md

 <section class="about-section">
   <h2>About</h2>

-  <p>Hi!
+  <p>Hello!
 I'm Jinbin Im, a Ph.D. candidate in the
 <a href="https://are.hanyang.ac.kr/en/home" style="text-decoration: none;">
   <span style="color:#7b27d8;">Department of Architectural Engineering</span>
 </a> at